Reactor™ - The manual

 Type:part1/part2/part3:modifier1:modifier2:modifier3

-Additionally some of the parts can include nested IOreferences using curly brackets { }.
-This means for example that you can use a different IOReference to select a certain device id.
-While this is possible on some combinations it is not universally valid.
-See the specific option in the reference below for more info on if it can be templated.
+Some parts can include nested Parameter References using curly brackets { }, allowing a different Parameter Reference to select a certain device ID for example.
+This is valid in some combinations but not universally.
+Refer to the specific option in the reference for more information about templating.

-It is also possible to create an IOReference that points to multiple parameters by using array syntax with [ ] for ids.
+It is also possible to create a Parameter Reference that points to multiple parameters using array syntax with [ ] for IDs.

 Types and their Options